The distinction between macro and micro economics is the most usual classification of economic analysis.

 Object of Study

-The main difference between microeconomics and macroeconomics is the object of study:
+A primary difference between macroeconomics and microeconomics is the object of study:

 - Microeconomics focuses on the study of individual economic units and particular markets, like the market of ice cream or why an increase in the price of a product can lead to a lower consumption of that particular product.